moov-io/watchman/docs/opensanctions-pairs.md

 # OpenSanctions Pairs evaluation

-Watchman was scored against [OpenSanctions Pairs](https://huggingface.co/datasets/sanctions-er-anon/opensanctions_pairs) (Smith, Sesodia, Lindenberg, Schroeder de Witt, 2026; arXiv:2603.11051): 755,540 analyst-labeled entity pairs from 293 sanctions and OSINT sources.
+This page reports how Watchman’s matcher behaved on a public labeled dataset.
+You do not need this page to run Watchman.
+It is here so you can see measured precision and recall.

-The full method, per-schema tables, configuration matrix, and paper comparison live in the repo at [`research/opensanctions-pairs/RESULTS.md`](https://github.com/moov-io/watchman/blob/master/research/opensanctions-pairs/RESULTS.md).
-The evaluator is `go run ./research/opensanctions-pairs`.
-This page is the short version.
+[OpenSanctions Pairs](https://huggingface.co/datasets/sanctions-er-anon/opensanctions_pairs) (Smith, Sesodia, Lindenberg, Schroeder de Witt, 2026; arXiv:2603.11051) is 755,540 pairs of records from sanctions and related lists.
+Analysts labeled each pair **positive** (same real-world person or company) or **negative**.
+Full tables: [`RESULTS.md`](https://github.com/moov-io/watchman/blob/master/research/opensanctions-pairs/RESULTS.md).
+Evaluator: `go run ./research/opensanctions-pairs`.

 ## What was measured

-The paper is **pairwise** matching (same real-world entity or not).
-Watchman is a **ranked screener**.
-The eval calls production `pkg/search.Similarity` on every labeled pair.
-It does not measure candidate blocking or coverage of Watchman's loaded OFAC/EU/UK/UN lists.
+Watchman is a **screener**: one query in, ranked list records out.
+The paper is **pairwise**: two records in, same-entity or not.
+We used Watchman’s production scorer (`Similarity`) on each labeled pair.
+We did not measure whether Watchman’s search index would have retrieved the pair, or whether both records appear on OFAC/EU/UK/UN.

-Predicted positive means `score >= threshold`.
-Default cutoff is 0.80 (`minMatch`).
-Occupancy/Succession auto-merge rows (100% positive in the paper) are dropped in the **subjects** slice (472,477 people, companies, vessels).
+A pair counts as a Watchman “hit” when `score >= threshold`.
+The usual cutoff is **0.80** (`minMatch` on `/v2/search`).
+Some rows in the dataset are occupancy/job records that are always labeled positive; those are omitted below.
+The remaining **472,477** pairs are people, companies, and vessels.

-## Screening pick
+## Recommended setup

-**Jaro-Winkler + cross-script embeddings (`qwen3-embedding:0.6b`, hybrid / `EMBEDDINGS_CROSS_SCRIPT_ONLY`), `minMatch=0.80`.**
+**Jaro-Winkler names, embeddings only when the two names use different writing systems (`EMBEDDINGS_CROSS_SCRIPT_ONLY`), `minMatch=0.80`.** Example embedding model: `qwen3-embedding:0.6b`.

-On subjects after scoring-policy updates:
+On those 472,477 people, companies, and vessels:

 | Configuration (threshold 0.80) | Precision | Recall | F1 score | Cross-script recall |
 |--------------------------------|----------:|-------:|---------:|--------------------:|